Noxid86/AskAssist/README.md

 This is an unpacked work in progress.
 To install the plugin enable developer mode in the upper right hand corner of `chrome://extensions` and then 'load unpacked' on the left.
 Once you have loaded the AskAssist folder the plugin will be ready to use.

 ## Usage
+**Remember**: AskAssist can only check for new questions while you have the page queue loaded in your browser.

 ![screenshot 'waiting'](./screenshot-waiting.png)
 When the user opens the page the automated refresh will be turned off.
 Clicking the word "waiting" on the right will begin the script and reveal the options.